The Radio Glen Twin Line TBU Telebalance Unit

-Advertisement: If you're enjoying these pages and you have an interest in hobby type electronics or repair jobs, you might like to visit my UsefulComponents Etsy Shop where there are many difficult to find items, and my other website www.usefulcomponents.com, where there are details of some good radio and other kits.
+If you're enjoying these pages and you have an interest in hobby type electronics or repair jobs, you might like to visit my other website www.usefulcomponents.com, where there are details of some components for sale and some good electronic kits.

 This document summarises the workings of the Radio Glen TBU prototype.
 The TBU was constructed after a request from Radio Glen for a cheaper version of the standard Sonifex dual line TBUs which sell for about £1400.
 The deal was to make a dual TBU for £300 and Radio Glen would throw in their spare 19" bay-frame in return for having nice illuminated switches on the front.